omui-server/omui-server.github.io/content/en/docs/getting-started/login/index.md

 # Login

 {{< hint warning >}}
-Please make sure that your client PC is connected to teacher segments or research group segments of the graduate school of informatics in OMU network.
+Please make sure that your client PC is connected to OMUNET (e.g. OMUNET-1X, VPN) to login to the OMUI Server.
 {{</ hint >}}

 Let's login to the server: